fishcakez/sbroker/README.md

 `AskRQueueSpec` is the `queue_spec` for the queue contaning processes calling `ask_r/1`, and the queue is referedd toas the `ask_r` queue.

-`Interval` is the interval in `native` time units that an `sbroker` is polled to apply timeout queue management.
+`Interval` is the interval in milliseconds that an `sbroker` is polled to apply timeout queue management.
 Note that timeout queue management can occur on every enqueue and dequeue, and is not reliant on the `Interval`.
-Setting a suitable interval ensures that active queue management can occur if no processes are queued or dequeued for a period of time.
+Setting a suitable interval ensures that active queue management can occur if no processes are enqueued or dequeued for a period of time.

 For example:
 ```erlang